riceissa/issarice.com/wiki/product-reviews.md

 entire ear fits under the earmuff (rather than pressing against my ear) so my ears don't get sore from wearing them for long periods of time.
-I still prefer listening to things with speakers, but it's often not possible to that (e.g. during video calls or in noisy environments).
+I still prefer listening to things with speakers, but it's often not possible to do that (e.g. during video calls or in noisy environments).

 I've never used the active noise canceling or bluetooth features of